 Raw Meat and Bones

-If your pet consumes one of these food items, and you begin to notice any of the symptoms associated with them, it is important to act quickly.
+If your pet consumes one of these food items, and you begin to notice any of the symptoms associated with them, it is important to act quickly and call your veterinarian.
 The best way to prevent illness and damage is to avoid the above foods foods and use an alternative snack instead.